 - Avoid extreme temperature changes.
 Be careful trying to cool down too quickly; a cold shower immediately after coming in from hot temperatures can lead to hypothermia, particularly for the elderly and children.
 In these cases, cool water is better than ice cold water.

 - Limit outdoor activity, especially mid-day when the sun is hottest.
-Work out or hold team practices early in the morning or in the early evening.
-A Centers for Disease Control and Prevention (CDC) online course for coaches, athletic trainers, students, school nurses, parents, and teachers is available at: cdc.gov/nceh/hsb/extreme/Heat_Illness/index.html.
+Work out or hold team drills early in the morning or in the early evening.

 - Heed the following heat danger warning signs and take suggested actions:

 - Heat cramps occur in the muscles of the limbs or abdomen during or after physical activity in high heat.
-Sweating results in a loss of fluids and salts that cause muscle cramps.
+Sweating results in a loss of fluids and salts that cause muscles to cramp.
 Address heat cramps by resting in a cool place and drinking plenty of water.

 - Heat exhaustion is more severe, occurring when a person is overheated, along with reduced or unbalanced intake of fluids.
 Symptoms include dehydration, fatigue, weakness, clammy skin, headache, nausea and/or vomiting, rapid breathing, irritability, and fainting.
 Take these simple steps to reduce heat exhaustion: Move the person indoors or into shade.
 Loosen or remove the person’s clothing.
 Encourage the person with heat exhaustion to eat and drink.
 Get the person to a cool shower or bath.
 Call your doctor for further advice.